 Carolyn Randall O’Callaghan accepted the position as a continued partnership with husband Mike.
 She supported his endeavors by always being her own person.
 “He doesn’t dictate or tell me what to say or wear or how to act.
 He gives me strength to do what I do best – communicate with women as a woman or with voters as a voter – not just as Mike’s wife.”

 During her tenure in the Governor’s Mansion, she possessed an ability to cope with a large family, political and societal demands in addition to working for the betterment of all Nevadans’ lives throughout her eight years in the Governor’s Mansion.
-And when her time there was done, she moved on to life’s next challenge with Mike as newspaper editors.
+When her time there was done, she moved on to life’s next challenge with Mike as newspaper editors.

-Carolyn J. Randall was born December 15, 1935 to Claude S. and Marjorie Peabody Randall in Twin Falls, Idaho.
+Carolyn Jean Randall was born December 15, 1935, to Claude S. and Marjorie Peabody Randall in Twin Falls, Idaho.
 She was one of three children including brother Richard and sister Barbara.
 Her father passed away suddenly in 1941 when Carolyn was just 6 years old.
 Her mother subsequently remarried and a sister, Harriet, joined the family.
 Carolyn attended school in Twin Falls and graduated from Twin Falls High School.
 She then attended the University of Idaho where she met Donal “Michael” O’Callaghan.
 Their July 1954 engagement led to an August 25 wedding at St. Edward’s Catholic Church in Twin Falls, Idaho.
 After Donal, better known as “Mike” completed his studies, the family headed to Henderson, Nev. where Mike had been offered a job as a teacher at Basic High School.
 The city of Henderson remained their home until Mike O’Callaghan was elected governor in 1974.

 During Carolyn’s Henderson years, she had been busy raising five children, Michael, Brian, Colleen, Teresa and Timothy, and was credited with building an addition onto their home when husband Mike was busy with work and didn’t have the time.
-She was an avid golfer, bowler and hunter and was described as an individual who could do anything she set her mind to.
+She was an avid golfer, bowler, and hunter and was described as an individual who could do anything she set her mind to.

 She arrived at the Governor’s Mansion with her five children, husband Governor Mike and the family dogs.
 Her tenure as First Lady of Nevada was that of inclusion.
 She had a “custom of rising early each morning to serve coffee at the kitchen table and discuss the issues of the day with the mailman, milkman and whomever else might be passing by.”
 In 2004, U.S. Senator Harry Reid, a former student of Mike’s at Basic High School, remembered Carolyn as setting an “example for neighborliness.
 She extended her helping hand to homeless people, hospitals and whatever else was needed.
 Whether it was Carolyn’s husband, her children, her parents or the broader Nevada family, there was no one in this state more consumed with doing good for other people than Carolyn O’Callaghan.”